-Judge Williams told the commissioners that Jim Ridge. executive director of COG would like to meet with this court and the courts of several neighboring counties to explain the benefits Crockett County would receive from (CONTINUED ON LAST PAGE)
+Judge Williams told the commissioners that Jim Ridge, executive director of COG would like to meet with this court and the courts of several neighboring counties to explain the benefits Crockett County would receive from (CONTINUED ON LAST PAGE)

-The annual Boy Scout Court THE CUBS prepare for their season opener with Sonora this afternoon in Lion Stadium.
+THE CUBS prepare for their season opener with Sonora this afternoon in Lion Stadium.
 Over 70 junior high and sixth graders suited out this season.
 Above, the eighth graders scrimmage the seventh graders.
 There will be two games tonight.
 The seventh graders will lead off with a game at 5 o'clock and the eighth graders will follow.

-Amoco Production RM 1973 Approved Gots Strike In awards were Wilson Hill, Jerry Weant, Douglas Bean, Ray Hill.
-For Paving in Crockett SE Crockett Co.

-The Texas Highway Commission has approved development of 5,0 miles of a Farm to Market Road in Crockett County as a part of the 1973 Texas Farm to Market Road Program.
-District Engineer J. A. Snell of the Texas Highway Department said additional funds in the amount of \$6,000 were allotted for the construction of a previously authorized project in Crockett County on R. M. 1973, from 5, 0 miles south of State Highway 163, Southwest a distance of approximately 5,0 miles, oped in this program.
-A total of 261, 6 miles will be newly designated roads.
-The remainder of the \$22.2 million program will develop Farm and Ranch to Market
+Amoco Production RM 1973 Approved Gets Strike In awards were Wilson Hill, Jerry Weant, Douglas Bean, Ray Hill, For Paving In Crockett Danny Weant, Randy Allen, The Texas Highway Commission has approved development of 5.0 miles of a Farm to Market Road in Crockett County as a part of the 1973 Texas Farm to Market Road Program.
+District Engineer J. A. Snell of the Texas Highway Department said additional funds in the amount of \$6,000 were allotted for the construction of a previously authorized project in Crockett County on R. M. 1973, from 5.0 miles south of State Highway 163, Southwest a distance of approximately 5.0 miles.

-Work authorized for this county is part of the 559, 4 miles of paved secondary roads statewide which will be devel-
+Work authorized for this county is part of the 559.4 miles of paved secondary roads statewide which will be developed in this program.

-Roads and recreational roads which previously have been designated as part of the state maintained highway network.
+A total of 261.6 miles will be newly designated roads.
+Farm and Ranch to Market which previously have been designated as part of the state maintained highway network.